davidhariri/site/posts/2025/fast-macos.md

     <span class="link_preview_description">Write 3x faster without lifting a finger</span>
 </a>

 Lastly, I find myself really enjoying Slacking, Emailing, Messaging, ChatGPTing using Superwhisper.
 It's a great way to "type" when precision is not required.
+I just type <span class="key">⌥</span><span class="key">A</span> to start dictating in any focussed field and then <span class="key">⌥</span><span class="key">A</span> again to stop and paste.
 So almost any time my writing will be interpreted by another person, I use Superwhisper to get the idea across with just my voice.

 ### To Explore...